-This is page has grown to be a beginner's guide, after a string of questions from readers, so feel free to skip the stuff you already know.
+This page has grown to be a beginner's guide after a string of questions from readers, so feel free to skip anything you already know.

 One thing that you are sure to be aware of is that air compressors are a pain in the neck (and ear).

 The increasing power and falling prices of cordless and fuel cell-powered nailers have made them an attractive alternative.
 They can handle most of the jobs that a pneumatic nail gun can, dealing with hardwoods as well as softwoods, and they will work all day.

 You will also get absolute consistency in nail depth (not guaranteed if you try to use a simple air tank with an air nailer).

 If you hate the noise of a compressor and get tired of tangled hoses, these machines are a blessing.

 Which Kind of Nail Gun do You Need?

 - Framing Nailers are tough, powerful nailers used mainly on construction sites that use big nails to fix structural timbers together.

 - Brad or Finish Nailers are for finishing work like fixing moldings, baseboards, or tacking down ply or other sheet material.

 Cordless nail guns can be powered by batteries or fuel cells.